|

 -

-Fluxes and heating rates can be calculated over fourteen contiguous
+Fluxes and heating rates can be calculated over fourteen contiguous bands in the

 -